Getting Started – Database Tag

 Repeat the above steps for each customer in each company.

-Note: To define multiple security groups and users you can use CSV Export / Import, .NET Server Configuration, or REST API.
+Note: To define multiple security groups and users you can use CSV Export / Import.

 CSV Import and Export